 Names to know

-Dilma Rousseff (1947-present) – Dilma Rousseff is the president of Brazil.
-She is the first woman to be elected as president in Brazil.
+Dilma Rousseff (1947-present) – Dilma Rousseff was the first woman to be elected as president in Brazil.

 Pedro Álvares Cabral (1467/68-1520) – In 1500, Cabral, from Portugal, was the first explorer to claim land where Brazil is now located.

 João Faras – Faras was an astronomer who travelled with Pedro Álvares Cabral when he discovered Brazil in 1500.
 He is thought to be the first European to record the Southern Cross constellation correctly.

 Marshal Deodoro da Fonseca (1827-1892) – Fonseca took over the government of Brazil on 15 November 1889 and reorganised it as a constitutional republic.
 Before this, Brazil had been an empire ruled by an emperor.

 Edson Arantes do Nascimento (1940-present) – Better known by his nickname, Pelé, he is a famous footballer from Brazil who scored the most League goals (541).

 Oscar Niemeyer (1907-present) – Neimeyer is a famous architect, and most known for the buildings he designed in Brasilia.

 - Take an interactive look at Brazilian objects and customs